APNIC-Labs/draft-kskroll-sentinel/README.md

    signature.

-   This document specifies how validating resolvers should respond to certain queries so that a user can deduce whether a key has been loaded into a resolver's trusted key store.
+   This document specifies how validating resolvers should respond to certain queries so that a user can deduce whether a particular key has been loaded into that resolver's trusted key store.
 This mechanism can be used to determine whether a certain Root Zone KSK is ready to be used as a trusted key within the context of a key roll.

    This new mechanism is OPTIONAL to implement and use, although for reasons of supporting broad-based measurement techniques, it is strongly preferred if configurations of DNSSEC-validating resolvers enabled this mechanism by default, allowing for configuration directives to disable this mechanism if desired.